 A change in seasons often equals one thing in the natural world – time to move.
 Many animals come and go with the seasons.
-In commemoration of the coming of spring, The Nature Conservancy is releasing the “Top 5 Must-See Migrations in Michigan.”
+In commemoration of spring, The Nature Conservancy has put together a list of the “Top 5 Must-See Migrations in Michigan.”

 The Top Five Must-See Migrations for Michigan